Basal-cell carcinoma: Cryosurgery

 Cryosurgery is an old modality for the treatment of many skin cancers.
-When accurately utilized with a temperature probe and cryotherapy instruments, it can result in very good cure rate.
-Disadvantages include lack of margin control, tissue necrosis, over or under treatment of the tumor, and long recovery time.
-Overall, there are sufficient data to consider cryosurgery as a reasonable treatment for BCC.
-There are no good studies, however, comparing cryosurgery with other modalities, particularly with Mohs surgery, excision, or electrodesiccation and curettage so that no conclusion can be made whether cryosurgery is as efficacious as other methods.
+When accurately utilized with a temperature probe and cryotherapy instruments, it can result in a very good cure rate.
+Disadvantages include a lack of margin control, tissue necrosis, over- or under-treatment of the tumor, and long recovery time.
+Overall, there is sufficient data to consider cryosurgery as a reasonable treatment for BCC.
+There are no good studies, however, comparing cryosurgery with other modalities, particularly with Mohs surgery, excision, or electrodesiccation and curettage, so no conclusion can be made whether cryosurgery is as efficacious as other methods.
 Also, there is no evidence on whether curetting the lesions before cryosurgery affects the efficacy of treatment.
 Several textbooks are published on the therapy, and a few physicians still apply the treatment to selected patients.

 Electrodesiccation and curettage

 Electrodesiccation and curettage (EDC, also known as curettage and cautery, simply curettage) is accomplished by using a round knife, or curette, to scrape away the soft cancer.
 The skin is then burned with an electric current.
 This further softens the skin, allowing for the knife to cut more deeply with the next layer of curettage.
 The cycle is repeated, with a safety margin of curettage of normal skin around the visible tumor.
 This cycle is repeated 3 to 5 times, and the free skin margin treated is usually 4 to 6 mm.
 Cure rate is very much user-dependent and depends also on the size and type of tumor.
 Infiltrative or morpheaform BCCs can be difficult to eradicate with EDC.
 Generally, this method is used on cosmetically unimportant areas like the trunk (torso).
 Some physicians believe that it is acceptable to utilize EDC on the face of elderly patients over the age of 70.
 However, with increasing life expectancy, such an objective criterion cannot be supported.
 The cure rate can vary, depending on the aggressiveness of the EDC and the free margin treated.
 Some advocate curettage alone without electrodesiccation, and with the same cure rate.